biplabku/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. First, I converted the images to grayscale.
+2. Second, I applied canny edge to detect the lines of the image.
+Worked with the thresholds to have a better edge image
+3. Selecting the region of interest in the image considering only the traingular region
+4. Next, I applied hough transform to detect the lines and apply the color to them.
+5. Averaging/extrapolating the lines already detected to form the full extent of left and right lane lines.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...